sanjayankur31/ankursinha.in/content/20160313-my-business-card-in-latex.rst

     :align: center
     :target: {filename}/images/20160313-businesscard.png

-The sources are `here on Github <https://github.com/sanjayankur31/latex-businesscard>`__, so feel free to use it to make your own.
+The sources are `here on Github <https://github.com/sanjayankur31/latex-businesscard>`__, so feel free to use them to make your own.